sradics/digital-garden/_notes/About my usage of Fleeting Notes, Permanent notes and Literature Notes.md

 ### Storing fleeting notes
 Fleeting notes are tagged with #type/fleeting-note

-Fleeting notes reside in a folder *fleeting notes* that resides inside a Zettelkasten folder place area for each space [[S01 Personal/030-039 Areas/32 Zettelkasten/Fleeting notes/Fleeting notes]].
+Fleeting notes reside in a folder *fleeting notes* that resides inside a Zettelkasten folder place area for each space [[Midjourney V6 prompts examples/030-039 Areas/32 Zettelkasten/Fleeting notes/Fleeting notes]].

 Fleeting notes can also be captured inside projects.
 But I need to further observe if that makes sense.